Geoogolla/enterprise-docs/docs/administrator-guide/installation/deploy-in-linux/index.md

 ## Deploying in Linux

-This document explains setting up a Bold Reports application on an Linux server.
+This document explains how to set up a Bold Reports application on an Linux server.

 1. [Prerequisites](./prerequisites/)